Professor of Law

 B.A., Boston University

-Latin American Constitutionalism: The Constitution of Cádiz and its Legacy (Cambridge University Press, forthcoming).
+Latin American Constitutions: The Constitution of Cádiz and its Legacy in Spanish America (Cambridge University Press, 2015).

 Florida’s First Constitution: The Constitution of Cádiz (Carolina Academic Press, 2012).